nxp-zephyr/apps_zephyr/README.md

 tool is installed if using the VS Code MCUXpresso extension, see the [wiki](https://github.com/nxp-mcuxpresso/vscode-for-mcux/wiki/Dependency-Installation).

 This demo uses the Zephyr SDK v0.16.1 to build the app.
+See [Installing a Zephyr SDK version](https://community.nxp.com/t5/Zephyr-Project-Knowledge-Base/Installing-a-Zephyr-SDK-version/ta-p/2205211).

 ## Cloning the application repo
 The typical Zephyr development flow